Our attorneys handle Camp Lejeune liver cancer and fatty liver disease lawsuits in all 50 states.

 Camp Lejeune water pollution victims have previously been barred from bringing civil lawsuits.
 Now, however, a new federal law will soon allow these victims to bring claims.

-When the CLJA is eventually enacted, it will give victims of Camp Lejeune water contamination a 2-year window to file tort lawsuits against the government for injuries related to the water contamination.
+The CLJA gives victims of Camp Lejeune water contamination a 2-year window to file tort lawsuits against the government for injuries related to the water contamination.
 CLJA plaintiffs will have the burden of proving their claims, but the law creates a lowered evidentiary standard for causation.

 Under this lowered standard, plaintiffs may not be required to support their claims with expert witness testimony, if their alleged health condition has been linked to Camp Lejeune in previous studies.
 Liver cancer has been linked to the Camp Lejeune water contamination, which means plaintiffs could establish per se causation based on existing health studies.